Learn about coverage and technologies of the T-Mobile network, needed for your device to connect.

 - Access our 5G & 4G LTE coverage map from your computer or mobile device.

-- Enter your address or a landmark, then press Enter or choose an item in the drop-down list.
+- Enter your address or a landmark, then select Enter or choose an item in the drop-down list.

 - View the coverage in that area.
 You can also do the following:

-- Click or tap and hold to drag to move the map around.
+- Select and hold to drag to move the map around.

-- Tap a location to get a pop-up with detailed coverage information.
+- Select a location to get a pop-up with detailed coverage information.

 - Use the + and - icons to zoom in or out.
 You can also pinch to zoom.

-- Switch off 5G at the top to see where you're covered with 4G LTE.
+- Switch off 5G at the top to learn where you're covered with 4G LTE.

-* 5G Capable device required.
-Coverage not available in some areas.
+5G Capable device required.
+Coverage is not available in some areas.
 While 5G access won’t require a certain plan or feature, some uses/services might.
-See coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization).
+Review the coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization).

-If your phone has signal problems where we have coverage, see Signal issues / no service troubleshooting.
+If your phone has signal problems where we have coverage, use Signal issues / no service troubleshooting.